-This line of attack continued throughout the history of the Jewish nation with false prophets and idolaters crediting their words and teachings as coming from God, when in reality they were doing Satan's work.
+This strategy continued throughout the history of the Jewish nation with false prophets and idolaters crediting their words and teachings as coming from God, when in reality they were doing Satan's work.

 - To the prophets of Baal – Jeremiah 2:8

-The false prophets and teachers even infiltrated the church in an attempt to destroy it from the inside.
+The false prophets and teachers even infiltrated the church in an attempt to destroy it from within.

-As far as Satan is concerned, destroying or compromising God's Word in some way will stop everything else because the promise is embodied, empowered and fully realized in and through God's Word.
-Destroy the Word and you destroy Christianity, and everything it supports.
+As far as Satan is concerned, destroying or compromising God's word in some way will succeed in stopping everything else because the promise is embodied, empowered and fully realized in and through God's word.
+In other words, destroy the Word and you destroy Christianity and everything it supports.

-The Gnostics taught that they had a superior gospel and if disciples followed them, they would also follow their "hidden" or secret gospel.
-The idea here was that in following these leaders, the Christians won over would have to stop Paul's teachings.
+The Gnostic teachers taught that they had a superior gospel and if disciples followed them, they would be privy to their "hidden" or secret gospel and its practices that included restrictions on food and marriage.
+The idea here was that those following these leaders would no longer receive the teachings of Paul, a genuine Apostle chosen by Jesus!

-When reading Paul's instruction in Romans 6:1-14, we recognize that he is responding to the two lies that were circling around the gospel at this critical time in the church's development, lies that threatened the stability of young churches.
-One threatened to change how to respond to the gospel and the other actually tried to change the gospel itself.
+When reading Paul's instruction in Romans 6:1-14, we recognize that he is responding to the two lies that were circling around the gospel at this critical time in the church's development, falsehoods that endangered the stability of young churches.
+One threatened to change how to respond to the gospel and the other actually tried to change the gospel itself!